daronphang/coding_resources/interview/questions.md

 ## Why Did You Apply?

-- Started my job as a process engineer, and enjoyed my role for the first 2 years as I always looked forward to learning new things, experimenting, and coming up with solutions that though may be small, but adding up everyone else's collectively would contribute significantly.
+- For the first 2 years, I enjoyed working as a process engineer.
+- Learning new things everyday, challenging projects, analyzing data and coming up with trends/correlations gave me satisfaction.
-- However, over time, I felt that my learning has plateaued and didnt find the current role as challenging as it was previously.
+- However, felt that my learning has plateaued and didnt find the current role as challenging as it was previously.
+- Moroever, one thing that limited my learning is maturity of process.
 - Then came the opportunities to do some coding work such as RPA and for MyAssistant.
 - Realized that coding is a field that not only is constantly challenging, but also strives you to think not just of solutions but optimized, looking at different interactions of components and how they come together as one, and the countless of things you could do with it.
 - On top of that, you can get all of the open-source resources online.